An amazing opportunity awaits...

 For forty years, The Sherk Family by Thomas A. Sherk has been the go-to resource for Schürch family history.
 At the 2022 reunion auction, two copies sold for more than $200 each.
 Now, through a one-time collaboration with Tom Sherk, the Schürch Family Association of North America is able to offer copies of a limited reprint edition of The Sherk Family.

-To take advantage of this offer, please send your check/cheque or money order as well as the number of desired copies, your contact information including name, mailing address, phone number, and e-mail address, to our US treasurer at the following address:
+Please send your check/cheque or money order as well as the number of desired copies, your contact information including name, mailing address, phone number, and e-mail address, to our US treasurer at the following address:

 Jack Sherick, 18 North Pine Street, Lancaster, PA 17603.
 Direct inquiries may be sent to Jack at sci5teach322@yahoo.com.